Inclusive Cycling

 And if you’re really adventurous, this is how the Dutch do Cycle Buses!

-Come on parents and grandparents – why not on Hayling?!!!!
+Come on parents and grandparents – it’s time for Hayling’s Bike Bus!!!!

 Donkey Derby, Hayling Island – 4th June